Top 10 Things to Do in Lisbon, Portugal

 Have Lunch at Miradouro de Santa Luzia

 After you’ve spent the morning hiking up to the castle and exploring, stop off at Miradouro de Santa Luzia garden terrace to have lunch.
-“Miradouro” means “viewpoint” in Portuguese, and aside from the castle terrace, Santa Luzia is amongst the most well-known spots for great city views.
+For those who are curious, “Miradouro” means “viewpoint” in Portuguese.
+Aside from the castle terrace, Santa Luzia is amongst the most well-known spots for great city views.

 This spot is nestled right in the heart of Alfama district, Lisbon’s historic district, and overlooks the Tagus River.
 There’s a small church there, Santa Luzia (duh), decorated with the famed Portuguese tiles.
 And the area is chock full of cafes and restaurants and street vendors, if you fancy a wander.
 It’s a little crowded, but still warrants being on the “Things To Do in Lisbon” list.

 The funicular goes back and forth, up and down a steep ascent connecting the Bairro Alto district to the lower-elevated Baixa neighborhood.
-Find the graffitied tram at the corners of Rua San Pedro de Alcántara and Rua das Taipas (at the top), or at Avenue da Liberdade across the street from the Hard Rock Cafe (at the bottom).
+There’s a lot to see – for example, the graffitied tram at the corners of Rua San Pedro de Alcántara and Rua das Taipas (at the top) and Avenue da Liberdade across the street from the Hard Rock Cafe (at the bottom).

 Now, the street art lines the funicular alleyway all the way down, but it also branches off onto a side street called Largo da Oliveirinha.
 It’s ever-changing, too, so whatever I’ve recently photographed has likely been updated already.
 This was a great stroll with no shortage of artwork to look at, making it one of my favorite things to do in Lisbon.